aleksa-burn/2022/index.md

 ## Save the Date 🎉

 Please block your calendars for **July 29-31 (Friday-Sunday)**.
 Meeting point in **Riga, Latvia**.
+Part of the event may take place at another location in Latvia outside of Riga, but transport here will be provided.

 You are welcome to come earlier and/or stay longer, but these 3 days will include a program of activities, rituals, merrymaking, creative expression, and time to chill.